History of Boeing: 1990s

 Following the merger, the McDonnell Douglas MD-95 was renamed the Boeing 717, and the production of the MD-11 trijet was limited to the freighter version.
 Boeing introduced a new corporate identity with completion of the merger, incorporating the Boeing Stratotype wordmark introduced in 1947, and a stylized version of the McDonnell Douglas symbol, which was the adoption of the Douglas Aircraft logo from 1962.
 It was done by graphic designer Rick Eiber followed a request from Boeing.

 An aerospace analyst criticized the CEO and his deputy, Philip M. Condit and Harry Stonecipher, for thinking of their personal benefits first, and causing the problems to Boeing many years later.
 Instead of investing the huge cash reserve to build new airplanes, they initiated a program to buy back Boeing stock for more than US$10 billion.

 Natasha Frost said in Quartz that the 1997 merger paved the way for the Boeing 737 Max crash crisis, after a "clash of corporate cultures, where Boeing's engineers and McDonnell Douglas's bean-counters went head-to-head", which the smaller company won: "The resulting giant took Boeing's name.
 More unexpectedly, it took its culture and strategy from McDonnell Douglas".

 In 2022 Rory Kennedy made a documentary film, Downfall: The Case Against Boeing, streamed by Netflix.
 She said about the 21st-century history of Boeing "There were many decades when Boeing did extraordinary things by focusing on excellence and safety and ingenuity.
 Those three virtues were seen as the key to profit.
 It could work, and beautifully.
 And then they were taken over by a group that decided Wall Street was the end-all, be-all.
 There needs to be a balance in play, so you have to elect representatives that hold the companies responsible for the public interest, rather than just lining their own pocketbooks."

 In May 1999, Boeing studied buying Embraer to encourage commonality between the E-Jets and the Boeing 717, but this was nixed by then-president Harry Stonecipher.
 He preferred buying Bombardier Aerospace, but its owner, the Beaudoin family, asked for a price too high for Boeing which remembered its mid-1980s purchase of de Havilland Canada, losing a million dollars every day for three years before selling it to Bombardier in 1992.
+Boeing also completed the spin off of the civilian line of helicopters to form MD Helicopter Holdings Inc., it was become an indirect subsidiary of the Dutch RDM Holding Inc.